HusamL99/sqlzoo-practice/README.md

 # sqlzoo-practice
-Hands‑on SQLZoo exercises for beginner to intermediate practice
+Hands‑on SQLZoo exercises for beginner to intermediate practice.

 This repository contains my solutions to SQLZoo’s interactive tutorials.
 Each lesson is organized by topic—SELECT, JOIN, GROUP BY, etc, and includes: